opulencephp/Opulence/README.md

 * PHP 7.0, or HHVM >= 3.11.0
 * OpenSSL
 * mbstring
-* A default PHP timezone set in the PHP.ini

 ## License
 This software is licensed under the MIT license.
 Please read the LICENSE for more information.